-A minor power of attorney form gives a parent the ability to appoint a trusted person to take care of their child for a specific length of time.
-With power of attorney, the nominated person will have the ability to enroll the child in school, permit medical treatment, sign waivers, and provide for the child’s general welfare.
+A minor power of attorney form allows a parent to appoint a trusted person to take care of their child for a specific length of time.
+With power of attorney, the nominated person has the ability to enroll the child in school, permit medical treatment, sign waivers, and provide for the child’s general welfare.

 Commonly used when a parent will be: